stephenaument/dotfiles-old/README.md

 Actively Maintained
 -------------------

-At Hashrocket we use dotmatrix on all of our development machines, then for many of us we get so used to the setup that we use it on our personal machines too.
+At WellMatch we use dotmatrix on all of our development machines, then for many of us we get so used to the setup that we use it on our personal machines too.
 That means there's a lot of picky nerds using dotmatrix every day to make their tools easy and fun to use.